Skip to main content

 • No admin privileges

-• No login privileges (no home folder or shell)
+• No login privileges (no home folder, no shell)

-• Hidden in the login window or Users & Groups preferences
+• Hidden in the login window and Users & Groups preferences

-• If FileVault is enabled, this account is visible at startup and can unlock the drive
+• If FileVault is enabled, the account is visible at startup and can unlock the drive

 /usr/local/bin/level --create-service-account

-Prefix options with the full path to the Level Agent
+All options require the full path to the Level agent binary: /usr/local/bin/level

 Description